AidenFlowers/VR_Game__With_Unit_Tests/README.md

 1. Adding a bounce to the ball, and adding rings for a simple 'hoop game'
 2. Finish a project for XRTerra to make a 'car showroom'
+3. Add Unit Tests for interactions and scoring on 'hoop game'